The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

 but other more sophisticated or problem-dependent ones can be developed and conveniently implemented within \textsc{tequila}.
 Finally, we minimize this loss function with a gradient-based method obtaining the optimal values for the variational parameters, $\vec{\Phi}_{opt}$ and $\vec{\Theta}_{opt}$.

 Once the meta-VQE circuit is trained, we can proceed to test its performance.
-We compute the expected value of the Hamiltonian with other values of $\vec{\lambda}$ by running the meta-VQE circuit with the trained parameters $\vec{\Phi}_{opt}$ and $\vec{\Theta}_{opt}$ and the corresponding $\vec{\lambda}$ values of the test point.
-Results showed that a meta-VQE is capable to learn the profile of the ground state energy as a function of the $\vec{\lambda}$ parameters, but its accuracy strongly depends on the encoding and processing circuit ansatz.
-For that reason, we also propose to use the result of the meta-VQE as initial state guess of a standard VQE, what we call \emph{opt-meta-VQE}.
-In the following subsections, we present particular examples of meta-VQE circuits and test them with different kind of physical Hamiltonians.
+We compute the expected value of the Hamiltonian with other values of $\vec{\lambda}$ by running the meta-VQE circuit with the trained parameters $\vec{\Phi}_{opt}$ and $\vec{\Theta}_{opt}$ and the corresponding $\vec{\lambda}$ values for the test point.
+The results show that a meta-VQE is capable of learning the profile of the ground state energy as a function of the parameters $\vec{\lambda}$, but its accuracy depends strongly on the ansatz for the encoding and processing circuit.
+For that reason, we also propose to use the result of the meta-VQE as an initial-state guess for a standard VQE, giving what we call \emph{opt-meta-VQE}.
+In the following subsections, we present particular examples of meta-VQE circuits and test them with different kinda of physical Hamiltonians.